* Murdoch says does not want hacking scandal to damage BSkyB

-James Murdoch has continued to plead his innocence but the ongoing investigations have severely dented his chances of inheriting his father's media empire, once thought to be his for the taking.
+James Murdoch has continued to plead his innocence but the investigations have badly dented his chances of inheriting his father’s media empire, once thought to be his for the taking.

 “You’ve got to see whether he can really seal himself off from any further criticism,” said media commentator Roy Greenslade, a former Murdoch editor, adding that investigations by U.S. authorities would be key.